Digital Banking Safety, Awareness and Protection

 Unfortunately, identity crimes and fraud have increased significantly in recent years.
 Cybercriminals can use sophisticated methods such as malware, spyware, phishing, keylogging, and man-in-the-browser attacks, to obtain access to accounts and create fraudulent transactions.
 Phishing and malware attacks have more than doubled recently resulting in potential losses exceeding $1 billion.
 These instances can affect anyone, and they are even occurring locally.

-The online banking challenge
+The digital banking challenge

 Security is a two-way street